-- 1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
+- 1. You are given a sample of approximately 100 mg of pure potassium iodate, KIO3.
 The exact mass is written on the label of the vial.
 Report it in the table below. - 2.
-Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
-This solution is called S. - 3.
-In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated cylinder. - 4.
+Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water, labelled S. - 3.
+In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S using a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M), using a 10 mL graduated cylinder. - 4.
 Swirl the Erlenmeyer flask, cover it with Parafilm and keep it in the cupboard for at least five minutes. - 5.
-Fill the burette with the provided thiosulfate solution using a beaker.
+Fill the burette with the provided thiosulfate solution using a beaker and glass transfer funnel.
 Titrate the content of the Erlenmeyer flask with constant swirling.
 When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_1 . - 6.
-Repeat the procedure (steps 3-5) as needed.
+Record the titration volume, V_1 . - 6.
+Repeat the procedure (steps 3-5).
+The analysis should be done in triplicates.